Palais Ferrari & Old Garrison Hospital

 Few eras are more difficult to grasp than the interwar period.
 The Roaring TwentiesJazz and automobiles come to mind, as do inflation and the economic crisis.
 In big cities like Berlin, young ladies behaved as Flappers with a bobbed head, cigarette and short skirts, lascivious to the new sounds, Innsbruck's population, as part of the young Republic of Austria, belonged for the most part to the faction of poverty, economic crisis and political polarisation.

 Although the Republic of German-Austria had been proclaimed, it was unclear how things would continue in Austria.
+The new Austria seemed too small and not viable.
 The monarchy and nobility were banned.
 The bureaucratic state of the k.u.k.
-Empire was seamlessly established under a new flag and name.
-As the successors to the old crown lands, the federal states were given a great deal of room for manoeuvre in legislation and administration within the framework of federalism.
-However, enthusiasm for the new state was limited.
-Not only was the supply situation miserable after the loss of the vast majority of the former Habsburg empire, but people also mistrusted the basic idea of the republic.
+Empire seamlessly asserted itself under a new flag and name.
+The federal states, as successors to the old crown lands, were given a great deal of room for manoeuvre in legislation and administration within the framework of federalism.
+However, enthusiasm for the new state was limited among the population.
+Not only was the supply situation miserable after the loss of the vast majority of the former Habsburg empire, people mistrusted the basic idea of the republic.
 The monarchy had not been perfect, but only very few people could relate to the idea of democracy.
 Instead of being subjects of the emperor, they were now citizens, but only citizens of a dwarf state with an oversized capital that was little loved in the provinces instead of a large empire.
 In the former crown lands, most of which were governed by Christian socialists, people liked to speak of the Viennese water headwho was fed by the yields of the industrious rural population.

+Instead of becoming part of Germany, they were subject to the unloved Wallschen.
 Italian troops occupied Innsbruck for almost two years after the end of the war.
 At the peace negotiations in Paris, the Brenner Pass was declared the new border.
 The historic Tyrol was divided in two.
 The military was stationed at the Brenner Pass to secure a border that had never existed before and was perceived as unnatural and unjust.
+In 1924, the Innsbruck municipal council decided to name squares and streets around the main railway station after South Tyrolean towns.
+Bozner Platz, Brixnerstrasse and Salurnerstrasse still bear their names today.
 Many people on both sides of the Brenner felt betrayed.
 Although the war was far from won, they did not see themselves as losers to Italy.
 Hatred of Italians reached its peak in the interwar period, even if the occupying troops were emphatically lenient.
 A passage from the short story collection "The front above the peaks" by the National Socialist author Karl Springenschmid from the 1930s reflects the general mood:

 "The young girl says, 'Becoming Italian would be the worst thing.